8 Christmas Crafts From Around the World

 Christmas Craft #4: Tie-Dye

 Tie-dyeing has been used in India since 700 B.C.
 People in India used natural dyes from organic sources such as fruit, bark, roots, and flowers.
-Tie-dyeing is a popular look right now, so children will enjoy tie-dyeing a gift.
+Children will enjoy tie-dyeing a gift!

 Alert: Requires close adult supervision.